KhronosGroup/MoltenVK/README.md

 with a separate invocation of `fetchDependencies`, because those selections require Xcode 15+, and will cause a multi-platform build on older versions of Xcode to abort.

-Running `fetchDependencies` repeatedly with different platforms will accumulate targets in the `XCFramework`.
+Running `fetchDependencies` repeatedly with different platforms will accumulate targets in the `XCFramework`, if the `--keep-cache` option is used on each invocation.

 For more information about the external open-source libraries used by **MoltenVK**, see the [`ExternalRevisions/README.md`](ExternalRevisions/README.md) document.